 One can only imagine that this pointless and confusing renaming was influenced by the perceived glamour associated with Manhattan’s Fifth Avenue.

 The etymology of some commonplace street names is often less obvious than say, High Street, Market Street or John Dalton Street, with Shambles Square towards Victoria Station deriving from ‘fleshammels’ meaning meat shelves and Piccadilly being a style of fringed collar invented for Queen Elizabeth (yes, those Blackadder ruffles).

-During major investment into Manchester’s China Town in the 1980s it was mooted that the streets were renamed in honour of the area’s new residents but as this was the oldest part of the city centre that remained unchanged (and as such is home to an impressive series of ghost signs - see images below) it was decided against.
+During major investment into Manchester’s China Town in the 1980s it was mooted that the streets were renamed in honour of the area’s new residents but as this was the oldest part of the city centre that remained unchanged (and as such is home to an impressive series of ghost signs) it was decided against.

 Other streets within the city boundaries have changed over the years, Maine Road was originally Dog Kennel Lane but once the long hours of industry drove children to alcohol the city tried to be one of temperance and this particular change was a tribute to Maine Law - the prohibition of the sale of non-medicinal alcohol in America.
 Sanitary Street in Ancoats was built as a model street for mill workers but the residents disliked the mundanity of their new abode that had been so named to reflect the comparatively high standards of living, so long before the signs of Canal Street were tampered with to reveal an altogether smuttier message, Manchester was already prone to defacing signs - removing a few letters here and there until the street eventually became Anita Street.